 We offer both in-house brands and third-party products at each of our retail locations in states where we are vertically integrated.
-At retail locations in states where we are not vertically integrated, we offer third-party products only, though such products may be sold under Jushi brands.
 With respect to our cannabis business, we negotiate with potential brand vendors across all product categories including flower, vaporization devices, extracts, concentrates, edibles, and pre-rolls to make future product development and selection decisions.
 Leveraging managements' experience, we analyze market dynamics, product quality, profit and loss, impact, consumer demand, and specific market research to carry out our long-term strategy in each market.
-With high-impact retail locations in key markets, and our ability to distribute to other multistate operators ("MSO"), we expect to be a desirable retail partner for nationally scaling brands and/or in-house products.
-A "multi-state operator" is a colloquial term used to describe a company that engages in the cultivation, production and/or sale of cannabis and cannabis products in more than one state in accordance with applicable state and local laws, rules and regulations.
+With high-impact retail locations in key markets, we expect to be a desirable partner for nationally scaling brands and/or in-house products.